SAEMC/Commit-Automator/README.md

 # Assume that you are in '/home/you/Automator/'
 # Filename of art is 'art.json' here, but you can change it
 python Commit-Automator/commit-automator -f art.json -x display

-# Also you can do like this:
-python Commit-Automator/commit-automator --file=art.json --execute=display
 ```